Scurvy: 19th century

 In the resulting confusion, a new hypothesis was proposed, following the new germ theory of disease – that scurvy was caused by ptomaine, a waste product of bacteria, particularly in tainted tinned meat.

-Infantile scurvy emerged in the late 19th century because children were being fed pasteurized cow's milk, particularly in the urban upper class.
+Infantile scurvy emerged in the late 19th century because children were fed pasteurized cow's milk, particularly in the urban upper class.
 While pasteurization killed bacteria, it also destroyed vitamin C. This was eventually resolved by supplementing with onion juice or cooked potatoes.
 Native Americans helped save some newcomers from scurvy by directing them to eat wild onions.